Admissions Process

 Step 1: Schedule a Tour for Walk-Through Wednesday

 Tours are available every Wednesday at 9 AM.
-Angelle High, Director of Enrollment, will share a broad overview of Brighton’s program focusing on four key areas: academics, therapeutic services, social-emotional development and executive functioning skills.
-After, we will take you on a tour of our classes to show our students and teachers in action.
-We find this is the best way to illustrate for families that which makes Brighton the best place for students with dyslexia and other related language-based learning differences.
+Members of the administration will share a broad overview of Brighton’s program focusing on four key areas: academics, therapeutic services, social-emotional development and executive functioning skills.
+Immediately following the information session is a walking tour of the campus.

 Step 2: Psychoeducational Evaluation